-1. are comprised of 10% or more of water-immiscible liquid hydrocarbons, including halogensubstituted liquid hydrocarbons; or

-2. are flammable as described in part (c) of "municipal hazardous waste" in Ontario Reg.
-542; or 3. all of the above.
+- 1. are comprised of 10% or more of water-immiscible liquid hydrocarbons, including halogensubstituted liquid hydrocarbons; or - 2. are flammable as described in part (c) of "municipal hazardous waste" in Ontario Reg.
+542/06; or - 3. all of the above.

-Solvents, and the containers in which it is contained, are collected from residential and Small Quantity IC&I Generators.
+Waste solvents are collected from residential and designated IC&I generators.
 Solvents generated by a user registered under Regulation 347 are not included in the MHSW program.

-Solvent products are in liquid form sold in HDPE containers and steel containers in sizes ranging from 1 litre to 20 litres.
+Solvent products are in liquid form supplied in HDPE containers and steel containers in sizes ranging from 1 litre to 20 litres.